Archstone East 39th

 Archstone East 39th is a 27-floor, 254-unit Elevator Building in Manhattan's East Side near East 39th Street and Tunnel Entrance Street.

-If you live at or are thinking of moving to Archstone East 39th, you'll want to carefully examine the 2 problems and violations we've detected in this property's records.
-As for safety, there were 0 felony crimes reported near Archstone East 39th over the past year.
-In addition, residents filed 615 noise complaints, 57 filth complaints, and 102 street quality complaints.
+If you live at or are thinking of moving to Archstone East 39th, you'll want to carefully examine the 18 problems and violations we've detected in this property's records.
+In addition, residents filed 239 noise complaints, 21 filth complaints, and 18 street quality complaints.

 There are 1 Citi Bike station nearby and the typical wait time for a taxi at Archstone East 39th is 36 seconds.